akshat2708/bulk-renamer/README.md

-bulk renamer helps to  rename all the folders name with your given name at one time.
+Bulk renamer helps to  rename all the folders name with your given name at one time.